Back to: PROFESIONAL DEVELOPMENT COURSE

 I’m going to start this article with a shocking statement.
-The most important thing you can do in business school is graduate.
+The most important thing you can do in business school is to graduate.
 The second most important thing is to undertake as many internship experiences as possible.

 Let’s begin by answering the obvious question.